jimzord12/RewardingTool-Frontend-Deploy/README.md

 ### The MGS Tokens
 #### Usage
-he primary concept underlying these tokens is to foster a secure, decentralized, and automated reward system for our platform users.
+The primary concept underlying these tokens is to foster a secure, decentralized, and automated reward system for our platform users.
 This system recognizes and rewards user participation in specific events or general usage of our platform's web services.
+Once a user has collected enough MGS Tokens, he/she shall be able to redeem them for a variety of rewards (which as of yet have not been decided).

 #### Acquisition of MGS Tokens
 Users can accumulate these tokens upon the successful completion of predefined actions or tasks.